iainsmith/Foursquare-API-v2/README.md

     + (NSOperation *)userGetDetail:(NSString *)userID
                           callback:(Foursquare2Callback)callback;

-Don't be scary of NSOperation:).
+Don't be scared of NSOperation :).
 Almost all the time you don't need to use them.
 But it could be very helpfull if you want to have more control and cancel operations.
 Checkout SearchViewController.m as example.

 ###Features